dijasila/Atomic-Simulation-Recipees/README.md

   likelyhood of two atoms to be substituted.
 By default the decorate recipe creates a new ASE database with the decorated atomic structure (including itself).
 For more information see `asr help setup.decorate`.
-* The `setup.unpackdatabase` is useful if you have a database of materials that you wish to conduct some calculations on.
+* The `setup.unpackdatabase` recipe is useful if you have a database of materials that you wish to conduct some calculations on.
 By default, running `asr run setup.unpackdatabase` creates a new folder `tree/` in the current directory with all mateirals distributed according to the following folder structure `tree/{stoi}/{spg}/{formula:metal}-{stoi}-{spg}-{wyck}-{uid}`